InteractiveComputerGraphics/Discregrid/README.md

 This project is based on [CMake](https://cmake.org/).
 Simply generate project, Makefiles, etc. using [CMake](https://cmake.org/) and compile the project with the compiler of your choice.
 The code was tested with the following configurations:
 - Windows 10 64-bit, CMake 3.8, Visual Studio 2017
-- Debian 8 64-bit, CMake 3.8, GCC 4.9.2.
+- Debian 9 64-bit, CMake 3.8, GCC 6.3.

 ## Usage
-In order to use the library the main header has to be included and the static library has to be compiled and linked against the client program.
+In order to use the library, the main header has to be included and the static library has to be compiled and linked against the client program.
 In this regard a find script for CMake is provided, i.e. FindDiscregrid.cmake.
 The main header can be included as follows:
 ```c++
 #include <Discregrid/All>
 ```

-A base class for the data structure that generates and holds a discretization a function f: R -> R^3 can be constructed as follows:
+A base class for the data structure that generates and holds a discretization of a function f: R^3 -> R can be constructed as follows:
 ```c++
 // Firstly, create a domain on which a discretization will be generated.
 Eigen::AlignedBox3d domain;